TheMariday/marimapper/README.md

         #  Make your LEDs do the on-off thing here!
 ```

 There are also plans to support the following backends.
-This can be selected in the next step using the `--backend` argument
+This can be selected in the following steps using the `--backend` argument.

 | Backend   | Supported |
 |-----------|-----------|